 Classroom Covenant: At the beginning of the program year, each class helps create a classroom covenant between themselves, other students and adults.
 Through the covenant, the children and adults affirm their commitment to respecting one another, treating each other with patience and kindness, listening to each other, learning together, and other ways of positively being together.
 The covenant is a reminder of our commitment to help each other in community.

 Positive Expectations (Positive Discipline Techniques): Our program is developed to provide a warm, positive, engaging environment in which our children may learn and grow.

 We encourage the use of positive methods of discipline, which will encourage self-control, self-direction, increased self-esteem and cooperation.
 Staff will focus on what youth can say or do differently and explain to children why certain behaviors aren’t allowed.
-If positive methods fail, the Director of Religious Education may contact the parent or guardian to consider other options.
+If positive methods fail, the staff religious educator may contact the parent or guardian to consider other options.

 Any staff member or volunteer working with minors who suspects that a minor is being abused or neglected must report that suspicion to the local Department of Human Services.
 It is NOT the role of the reporter to prove if abuse or neglect has, in fact, occurred.
 The key word is “suspect.”
 If someone suspects, he or she must report.

 Your child’s well-being is extremely important to us.
 In the event of an injury, a medical emergency, or other immediate need, the parent or guardian will be alerted immediately.
 An incident report will be filed with the Director of Religious Education after the incident is resolved.